Vivek-s-m/LegacyLane/README.md

     npm run build && npm start
     ```

-    The frontend should now be running on `http://localhost:3000` and the backend API on `http://localhost:5000`.
+    The server should now be running on `http://localhost:3000`.